Ethical Statement

 Allegations of research misconduct

 In cases of suspected misconduct, the Editors and Editorial Board will use the COPE best practices to assist them in resolving the complaint.
-A manuscript that is found to contain a misconduct will be rejected.
-If a misconduct is found in an already published paper, a retraction will be published.
+A manuscript that is found to contain misconduct will be rejected.
+A retraction will be published if misconduct is found in an already published paper.

 Corrections, updates and post-publication changes

-Authors will receive the proofread pre-version of the galley before publications in order to include last minute corrections.
-To ensure a fast publication process, we kindly ask authors to provide us with these last proof corrections within a few days.
-If any correction takes place post publication, a correction note should be published with the new version.
+Authors will receive the proofread pre-version of the galley before publication to include last-minute corrections.
+We kindly ask the authors to provide us with these last proof corrections within a few days to ensure a fast publication process.
+A correction note should be published with the new version if any correction occurs post-publication.

-If authors need to change the co-authors post acceptance, they should write to the editors with a clear reason for the change.
-It is also important to change the relevant metadata including affiliations on jedem.org.
+If authors need to change the co-authors post-acceptance, they should write to the editors with an apparent reason for the change.
+Changing the relevant metadata, including affiliations on jedem.org, is also important.

 Your published work is considered permanently and will be indexed by our indexing services.
-Smaller corrections that are not related to metadata and changes in content can be fulfilled.
+Minor corrections that are not related to metadata and changes in content can be fulfilled.
 However, please note that any metadata should be corrected before the final galley version of the article.
-In cases of already published material, authors must contact the Editors for advice regarding corrections.
+Authors must contact the Editors for advice regarding corrections in cases of already published material.

 Complaints and appeals to editorial decisions